 Bri-Chem strives to be an extraordinary place to be employed.
 The Company values its employees and expects all employees to maintain the highest standards of conduct.
 Bri-Chem's Code of Conduct is designed to commit the Company and all employees, contractors, directors, and officers to performing business activities and operations with integrity and due regard to the public interest and interest of Bri-Chem shareholders.
-As at December 31, 2012 Bri-Chem, together with its subsidiaries, employed 132 employees (2011 - 106 employees).
-In addition, Bri-Chem has 6 contract staff at December 31, 2012 (2011 - 4 contractors).
-Of the total number of employees, 53 are employed by the steel manufacturing division and 20 are employed in the US fluids division.
+As at December 31, 2013 Bri-Chem, together with its subsidiaries, employed 174 employees (2012 - 132 employees).
+In addition, Bri-Chem has 10 contract staff at December 31, 2013 (2012 - 6 contractors).
+The following is a breakdown of the employees: